canemirmutlu/canemirmutlu.github.io/index.md

 ---
 layout: home
-title: "Hi!"
+title: ""
 ---

+Hi!
 I am a PhD student in the Government Department at Harvard University.